decidables/decidables/packages/detectable/src/bias.md

   <sdt-model interactive threshold bias distributions sensitivity color="outcome"></sdt-model>
 </sdt-example-interactive>

-The resulting similarities and differences with `Sensitivity` are instructive.
-The `Iso-Bias Curve` always spans from the top left to the bottom right corner of ROC space.
-As a result, `Hit Rate` alone or `False Alarm Rate` alone does not tell you anything about `Bias` - you need both!
-Likewise, altering only the `Hit Rate` or only the `False Alarm Rate` necessarily changes the `Bias`.
-However, there is one way to manipulate the performance in just such a way that the results change while keeping `Bias` constant.
-This happens when we manipulate `Sensitivity`, which, by definition, is independent from `Bias`.
-Adjusting the value of `d′` by moving the distributions in our model causes our data point to shift smoothly along the `Iso-Bias Curve` in ROC space.
+The resulting similarities and differences with :key[Sensitivity] are instructive.
+The :key[Iso-Bias Curve] always spans from the top left to the bottom right corner of ROC space.
+As a result, :key[Hit Rate] alone or :key[False Alarm Rate] alone does not tell you anything about :key[Bias] - you need both!
+Likewise, altering only the :key[Hit Rate] or only the :key[False Alarm Rate] necessarily changes the :key[Bias].
+However, there is one way to manipulate the performance in just such a way that the results change while keeping :key[Bias] constant.
+This happens when we manipulate :key[Sensitivity], which, by definition, is independent from :key[Bias].
+Adjusting the value of :key[d′] by moving the distributions in our model causes our data point to shift smoothly along the :key[Iso-Bias Curve] in ROC space.